Sortable-Hosted CMP and Google

 AND Ad selection, reporting and delivery

-(1) If a user doesn't accept the Google Personalisation publisher purpose, but have accepted the Information storage and access and Ad selection, reporting and delivery purpose, then non-personalized ads are displayed.
+(1) If a user doesn't accept the Google Personalisation publisher purpose, but has accepted the Information storage and access and Ad selection, reporting and delivery purpose, then non-personalized ads are displayed.